elastic/terraform-provider-elasticstack/docs/resources/elasticsearch_index_lifecycle.md

 - `migrate` (Block List, Max: 1) Moves the index to the data tier that corresponds to the current phase by updating the "index.routing.allocation.include._tier_preference" index setting. (see [below for nested schema](#nestedblock--warm--migrate))
 - `min_age` (String) ILM moves indices through the lifecycle according to their age.
 To control the timing of these transitions, you set a minimum age for each phase.
 - `readonly` (Block List, Max: 1) Makes the index read-only. (see [below for nested schema](#nestedblock--warm--readonly))
 - `set_priority` (Block List, Max: 1) Sets the priority of the index as soon as the policy enters the hot, warm, or cold phase.
 Higher priority indices are recovered before indices with lower priorities following a node restart.
-Default priority is 1.
+Default priority is 1. (see [below for nested schema](#nestedblock--warm--set_priority))
 - `shrink` (Block List, Max: 1) Sets a source index to read-only and shrinks it into a new index with fewer primary shards. (see [below for nested schema](#nestedblock--warm--shrink))
 - `unfollow` (Block List, Max: 1) Convert a follower index to a regular index.
 Performed automatically before a rollover, shrink, or searchable snapshot action. (see [below for nested schema](#nestedblock--warm--unfollow))